HOW TO PLAN AN EPIC 5-DAY DUBAI ITINERARY

 Public Transportation: If you stay in Dubai for a few days, I recommend getting a NOL card for the public transportation (there is a one-time fee for it, but you can then recharge it; public transpiration fees are cheaper this way than if you buy single tickets each time).

 A ticket costs a bit more than 1€ with the NOL card (about 1.60€ without).
-It makes sense if you stay longer and prefer it over taking a taxi each time.

 However, public transportation is not perfect.
 You can avoid the crazy traffic by taking the metro, which is great, but a) the metro stations do not have enough stops, so each stop is rather far from the last, b) the buses are not always well-connected for us travelers, so it is not easy to get from one popular station to another, and c) the metros can be stuffed with people.